Houston, Texas, Schools with EMT Classes

 ACC offers a number of EMT training options to students through the school's division of science and health technologies.
 Two instructors make up the faculty for the EMT/EMS department.
 Curriculum for all programs is in compliance with recommendations made by the U.S. Department of Transportation, Texas Department of Health Services, American Heart Association and the International Trauma Life Support (ITLS).

 The most basic certificate at ACC may be earned in one year and is constituted of 18 credit hours.
-Students completing this program earn an Emergency Medical Technician Intermediate certificate.
-All other EMT programs at ACC build upon this intermediate program's curriculum.
+Students completing this program earn an Emergency Medical Technician Advanced certificate.
+All other EMT programs at ACC build upon this program's curriculum.

 This certificate program requires over two years (five semesters) to complete and consists of a total of 40 credit hours.
-In addition to the EMT Intermediate Certificate coursework, students will learn paramedic-level skills, such as how to treat special population patients and administer medications in an emergency situation.
-They will also take courses EMS operations and participate in EMS practica.
+In addition to the advanced EMT certificate coursework, students learn paramedic-level skills, such as how to treat special population patients and administer medications in an emergency situation.
+They will also take courses EMS operations and participate in EMS practicums.

-An A.A.S. in Emergency Medical Technology takes two years and 70 credit hours to complete; students earning the A.A.S. also have the option of completing an additional seven credit hours to earn an Enhanced Skills Certificate.
+An A.A.S. in Emergency Medical Technology takes two years and 60 credit hours to complete.
 Coursework is completed in classroom as well as clinical settings, including training in local hospitals as well as utilizing ambulance resources.